Bold and inquisitive, the Galapagos Mockingbird is a character that will come right up to introduce himself, with no fear whatsoever.

-Can be seen on: Champion & Gardner Islets close to Floreana.
+Can be seen on: Champion & Gardner Islets close to Floreana island.

-The Floreana Mockingbird population now is down to just 150-200 birds, with active conservation projects underway to protect them.
-Back in Darwin’s day, he reported a plentiful population right across Floreana island, yet today they are extinct.
+The Floreana Mockingbird population is now down to just 150-200 individual birds, with active conservation projects underway to protect them.
+Back in Darwin’s day he reported a plentiful population right across Floreana island, yet today they are nearly extinct.

-The few remaining Floreana Mockingbirds migrated closeby to the small islets of Champion and Gardner, where they continue to live today.
+The few remaining Floreana Mockingbirds migrated closeby to the small islets of Champion and Gardner where there is less severe habitat loss.
 They are almost identical to the Galapagos mockingbird, except for their red-brown eyes and dark patches on their side breast.